jamesloper/lemontron/_guides/tools-needed.md

 ---

 These tools are needed to build the Lemontron.
 You may already have some of them, but if not, you can buy them through these Amazon affiliate links!
-Building this printer has been a fun experience, but costly for me, so please also consider supporting me on Patreon.

-{% include patreon.html %}

 ## Screw Drivers